Fokker-Planck entropic force interpretation of galactic rotation curves

 Most proposals to solve the galaxy rotation curve problem, including dark matter, take the general approach of adding an extra term $F_E$ to the balance producing the centripetal force necessary to explain the observations, yielding the equation

-where $F_C=mv^2/r$ is the centripetal force exerted on a test mass $m$, and $F_G=-m\frac{{\rm d}\Phi}{{\rm d}r}$ is the gravitational attraction exerted by the baryonic matter in the galaxy on the same test mass $m$, whose gravitational potential is given by $\Phi(r)$.
+where $F_C=mv^2/r$ is the centripetal force exerted on a test mass $m$, and $F_G=-m\frac{{\rm d}\Phi}{{\rm d}r}$ is the gravitational attraction on the same test mass $m$, exerted by the baryonic matter in the galaxy, whose gravitational potential is given by $\Phi(r)$.
 What changes from one proposal to another is the form and nature of $F_E$.
-For example, in the case of dark matter models, the extra force $F_E=-m\frac{{\rm d}\Phi}{{\rm d}r}$ is of gravitational nature and its source is identified with a mass distribution, usually in the shape of a halo surrounding the galaxy.
+For example, in the case of dark matter models, the extra force $F_E=-m\frac{{\rm d}\Phi}{{\rm d}r}$ is of gravitational nature, and its source is identified with a mass distribution, usually in the shape of a halo surrounding the galaxy.
 An alternative to dark matter is the so-called Modified Newtonian Dynamics (MOND), which proposes to modify Newton's law of gravitation in the galactic regime \cite{Milgrom:1983ca,Milgrom:1983pn,Milgrom:1983zz}.
-This can also be written in the form of eq.(\ref{ForBal}).
+This can also be written in the form of eq. (\ref{ForBal}).

-In this work we consider an extra force of entropic nature emerging from statistical considerations.
-Statistical physics is a suitable framework to study the way macroscopical phenomena, e.g. entropic forces, may emerge in systems with a large number of interacting constituents, such as galaxies.
+In this work, we consider an extra force of entropic nature emerging from statistical considerations.
+Statistical physics is a suitable framework to study how macroscopic phenomena, e.g., entropic forces, may emerge in systems with a large number of interacting constituents, such as galaxies.
 Indeed, galactic constituents (stars, dust, radiation) and processes (stellar aggregation, dissipation, diffusion) provide a richer environment than the usual highly idealized considerations employed in their study \citep{Hjorth93}.
-With this in mind, we investigate here the possible entropic nature of the extra force $F_E$ in eq.(\ref{ForBal}) from the point of view of its adequacy to described observed rotation curves.
+With this in mind, we investigate here the possible entropic nature of the extra force $F_E$ in eq.~(\ref{ForBal}) from the point of view of its adequacy to describe observed rotation curves.

 Entropic forces are emergent phenomena occurring due to the tendency of a system to increase its entropy \citep{Verlinde:2016toy, NROOS2014, Neumann1980}.
-This means that fundamental interactions take place within galaxies that aggregate to produce an emergent phenomena.
-For example, in \citep{Jacobson1995, Verlinde:2016toy} it is proposed that the very gravitational interactions are of entropic nature and the features of the resulting equations of motion are explored.
-Similarly, in \citep{Diaz-Saldana:2018ywm}, the authors study the anaomalous galactic rotation curves as emergent from a entropy-area relation derived from a Schwarzchild black-hole metric.
+This means that fundamental interactions take place within galaxies that aggregate to produce emergent phenomena.
+For example, in \citet{Jacobson1995, Verlinde:2016toy}, it is proposed that the very gravitational interactions are of entropic nature, and the features of the resulting equations of motion are explored.
+Similarly, in \citet{Diaz-Saldana:2018ywm}, the authors study the anomalous galactic rotation curves as emergent from an entropy-area relation derived from a Schwarzchild black-hole metric.